 What We Didn’t Like:

-• Guar gum may cause loose stools in some cats
+• Guar gum may trigger loose stools in some cats

-#5 Best For Sensitive Stomach: Raised Right Original Turkey Adult Cat Recipe
+#8 Best for Sensitive Stomachs: Raised Right Original Turkey Adult Cat Recipe

 • Made In: United States